WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_33.md

 Thus says the LORD: If I have not established my covenant with day and night and the fixed order of heaven and earth,

 ###### 26
 then I will reject the offspring of Jacob and David my servant and will not choose one of his offspring to rule over the offspring of Abraham, Isaac, and Jacob.
-For I will restore their fortunes and will have mercy on them." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For I will restore their fortunes and will have mercy on them."

 ***